Che'Nelle: 2009–present

 Her second album was later confirmed and given the working title Feel Good, named after the first single from the album.

 The first single "Feel Good" from this album is strongly influenced by reggae and dancehall music just like her first single "I Fell in Love with the DJ" from her debut album (Things Happen for a Reason, 2007) which features Jamaican dancehall artist "Cham".
 The music video for "Feel Good" premiered online on 11 January 2010.

 The album Feel Good was released on 10 February 2010 in Japan via EMI Japan.

 The album garnered the singles "Feel Good" and "Missing".

 Her third album and first cover album, called Luv Songs was released on 20 July 2011 in Japan only, which featured covers of songs by American R&B singers such as Ne-Yo, Minnie Ripperton and Whitney Houston and also songs in Japanese.

 In 2015, Che'Nelle was invited to the touring ice show Fantasy on Ice, where she performed live with figure skater and two-time Olympic champion, Yuzuru Hanyu, to the song "Believe" amongst others.

+In 2017, Che'Nelle completed her contract with Universal Music Japan sublabel Virgin Music.

+In 2023, Che'Nelle announced she signed with Avex Trax.
+Her first single under the label, "I Am", was released in December.

+In 2025, Che'Nelle was featured in the third version of New Zealand band Drax Project's song "Woke Up Late" as part of their promotion tour in Japan.
+To mark its release, several photos and video clips were uploaded on her Instagram account that depicted her in the studio recording her vocals and at the Sydney Park singing with the band.
+It marked her first Trans-Tasman release since relocating in Japan.